 This one page pdf from NAM outlines major policy initatives that will help make manufacturing in America more competitive.
 Unless Washington policymakers act, proposed tax increases slated for the end of the year will cripple manufacturers’ competitiveness and economic growth.
 Threats of energy overregulation will prevent manufacturers from utilizing all of our nation’s energy resources and increase energy costs.
 While manufacturers are working to close the skills gap, many manufacturing jobs continue to go unfilled due to a lack of skilled talent.
 We hope that you will share this document with your own members and legislators from your state.

-A big part of the day will be tours and visits of manufacturers, big and small, across the country.
+A big part of Manufacturing Day will be tours and visits of manufacturers, big and small, across the country.
 I encourage you to participate by hosting a tour of your facility.
-You can do so by visiting this website http://www.mfgday.com/ and registering.

-The site also contains useful tips for promoting your tour.
-Follow this link: http://www.mfgday.com/resources/manufacturer for more information on the following:
+The site also contains useful tips for promoting your tour and more information on the following:

 - Three Types of Manufacturing Day Events